kclamar/stimpy/docs/source/index.rst

     ^^^^^^^^^^^^^

-    The reference guide contains a detailed description of the pandas API.
+    The reference guide contains a detailed description of the StimPy API.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.

     +++